 SIEM Pain Points

-Approximately 60% of Gartner Peer Insights respondents in both 2017 and 2018 reported that it took up to three months to deploy their SIEM solution.
+Long deployment time Approximately 60% of Gartner Peer Insights respondents in both 2017 and 2018 reported that it took up to three months to deploy their SIEM solution.
 That means about 40% of SIEM solution deployments take more than three months to complete, with just under 20% taking six months or longer.
 Much of that time is spent on shipping, receiving, installing and configuring appliances (whether physical or virtual) before the first log sources can even be consumed by the SIEM solution.

-Unfortunately, you have about a 50% chance that your SIEM deployment will fail.
+Deployments fail Unfortunately, you have about a 50% chance that your SIEM deployment will fail.
 There are many reasons that contribute to this; failure to grasp the technical challenges of the solution, lack of engagement from the entire organization, not allocating sufficient time and resources to maintain the system or immature IT operations are just some of the reasons that may lead to deployment failure.
 If you don’t provide the solution with enough threat intelligence and the proper correlation rules, it’s bound to miss some serious and evolving threats too.
 If a deployment does fail, prepare to cover the costs; it will be the second-biggest expense right after a major data breach.

-Some of the costs that have to be covered up-front with traditional SIEM include licensing, implementation and renewal costs.
+High costs Some of the costs that have to be covered up-front with traditional SIEM include licensing, implementation and renewal costs.
 What’s more, security directors have to consider onboarding and overhead costs for dedicated staff if the solution is to be properly maintained.
 Additionally, resources are required to keep the solution up-to-date with the latest releases, hotfixes and patches, which some SIEM buyers fail to consider when buying an on-premises version.

 The Benefits of Cloud SIEM